Adult Education Classes

 Friday & Saturday November 21-22

-Join us for a double-barreled learning experience.
-On Friday night, following Kabbalat Shabbat services (starting at 7:30 p.m.), author, editor, and whiskey enthusiast Lawrence Stollar will talk about the involvement of Jews in the American liquor trade from colonial times to the craft distilleries.
-Oneg shabbat will include tastings!
-On Saturday, following Kiddish, Pulitizer-prize winning New York Times reporter Eric Lichtblau will discuss his new book, The Nazis Next Door: How America Became a Safe Haven for Hitler’s Men.
+On Friday night, Kabbalat Shabbat services will begin at 7:30 pm.
+Following services, Pulitizer-prize winning New York Times reporter Eric Lichtblau will discuss his new book, The Nazis Next Door: How America Became a Safe Haven for Hitler's Men.
 The book traces the flight of thousands of Nazis into America after the war and reveals startling new information about a shameful but little-known chapter in postwar history.
-The book will be available for purchase after Shabbat.
+An Oneg Shabbat will follow.
+Signed copies of the book will be available for purchase after Shabbat.

 Chug Ivrit: Hebrew: Conversation Club